rockharbor-church/worship/docs/songs_and_signals.md

 ### Level

 The current dynamic level as a percentage.
 Keep in mind, the “level” does not refer to your engagement or confidence level–always remain fully engaged and confident while playing.
+!!! example

-For example, 25% could sound like the first verse of THIS, where 75% could sound like the second chorus before the bridge in THIS.
+    For example, 25% could sound like the first verse of [PLACEHOLDER](LINK), where 75% could sound like the second chorus before the bridge in [PLACEHOLDER](LINK).

 - **Hand signal:** A hand held out to the side.
 For example, a hand near the waist would mean “low level,” and a hand above the shoulder would mean “high level.”
 - **Body signal:** There is no signal for communicating an exact level.
 However, other signals can be used to communicate going up or down a level.

 ### Lift

 Increase the current level of the song to the “next level.”
 This is not the same as a build.
 For example, if the current level is 25%, lift the dynamics to 50% and continue to play at 50% until another signal is given.

-For example, like the energy shift in THIS.
+!!! example

+    Hear the PLACEHOLDER in this version of [PLACEHOLDER](LINK).

 - **Hand signal:** Making an “up” motion with an open hand.
 - **Body signal:** Stomping a foot, or moving the guitar neck up and down repeatedly.
 (Not to be confused with “crash out,” where the guitar neck is held in the up position).